SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 The URL is taken from the `RiskManagement-srv` module that needs to be enhanced to export this information.

-## Exercise 2.7 Remove access for S/4 system
+## Exercise 2.7 Remove Access for S/4 System

 The previous steps have shown how to integrate a S/4 service into your application, how to run it locally with sample data and what you have to do to get the application including its access to the S/4 system deployed.
 However, for these exercises we don't have a real S/4 system at hand as mentioned in the [overview](../../../..#overview) of this tutorial!
 If you want to carry out the steps of this tutorial in your own SAP Cloud Platform account and connect it to your own S/4 HANA Cloud system, you can skip the changes of this chapater and instead follow an additional tutorial that shows how to set up the connection between your Cloud Platform account and your S/4 HANA Cloud system using the Cloud Extension Factory.
 It will eventually create a so-called destination on you Cloud Platform account which you need to add to the `API_BUSINESS_PARTNER` section of the `package.json` file.
 We will not cover this in this tutorial though, you might want to watch this [series of videos](https://www.youtube.com/watch?v=YI4IZbzoXO8&list=PLkzo92owKnVxiagp35AcwoxOlX0J4hLyY&index=1) to learn about the set up.